Pierre-D-G/NodeBlog/README.md

 ### Requires mongodb installed on your device to work

- 1. Download or clone the repository with: git clone https://github.com/Pierre-D-G/NodeBlog.git .
+* Download or clone the repository with: git clone https://github.com/Pierre-D-G/NodeBlog.git .

- 2.Install required packages with: npm install
+* Install required packages with: npm install

- 3. Start mongodb with: mongod and Run the app with: npm start
+ * Start mongodb with: mongod and Run the app with: npm start

 ## TODO